MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 Product image of the MaxxAir Fan Deluxe in a black and white finish, highlighting its aerodynamic design and roof-mount build for efficient camper van ventilation.

 My only complaint with the exterior color, is that there are still white components, even though the lid is black.
-The white parts aren’t obvious when the fan is closed, but when the lid is open they’re more visible.
+The white parts aren’t obvious when the lid is closed, but when the lid is open they’re definitely visible.

 Overall, I’m quite happy with my MaxxAir Fan Deluxe and the pros certainly outweigh the cons… but there are a few things I would like to see changed.